Optimal Convergence Rates of Deep Convolutional Neural Networks: Additive Ridge Functions: Main results

-for any $0<\delta \leq 1$. \end{lemma} Constants $C_{S,d,m}$ and $C''_{S,d,m,B}$ depend on $m$, $S$ and $d$ at most in a cubic way.
+Constants $C_{S,d,m}$ and $C''_{S,d,m,B}$ depend on $m$, $S$ and $d$ at most in a cubic way.
 Since we treat $m$, $S$ and $d$ as fixed constants in our setting, the covering number is affected by $N$ in a linear way which is the order of free parameters in the last layer.
 The above lemma shows that the hypothesis space $\mathcal{H}$ has a relatively small covering number.
-Consequently, we are able to derive optimal learning rates for convolutional neural networks.
+Consequently, we are able to derive optimal convergence rates for convolutional neural networks.

-\subsection{Oracle Inequality for Empirical Risk Minimization}
+\subsection{Oracle inequality for empirical risk minimization}

-The following theorem presents the oracle inequality for empirical risk minimizers based on covering number estimates. \begin{theorem} Suppose that there exist constants $C_1$, $C_2>0$ and some real numbers $n_1$, $n_2>0$, such that
+With the bound of the covering number of the hypothesis space, we are able to prove the oracle inequality which leads to the estimation error bound combining with approximation error.
+The following theorem presents the oracle inequality for empirical risk minimizers based on covering number estimates. \begin{theorem} Suppose that $|y| \leq M$ almost everywhere and there exist constants $C_1$, $C_2>0$ and some real numbers $n_1$, $n_2>0$, such that

 Then for any $h\in \mathcal{H}$ and $\delta>0$, we have

 holds with probability at least $1-\exp \left\{C_1n_1 \log \frac{16M}{ \delta} - C_2n_2\log{n_2} - \frac{3n \delta}{512M^2}\right\} - \exp \left\{\frac{-3n \delta^2}{16\left(3M + \left\|h\right\|_\infty\right)^2 \left(6\left\|h -f_{\rho}\right\|_{\rho_\mathcal{X}}^2 + \delta\right)}\right\}.$ \end{theorem}